-Graduands will be informed of any changes that affect them, and we would advise all students to consult the University’s web page on the situation, for the latest general information and guidance:
+Graduands will be informed of any changes that affect them resulting from the current pandemic, and we would advise all students to consult the University’s web page on the situation, for the latest general information and guidance:

 As with many things about Oxford, there are countless traditions and technicalities surrounding the Degree Days that may lead to confusion.
 We’re happy to help guide you on your journey to becoming a graduate, whichever degree you are having conferred.

 Please choose the heading below that is most applicable to your personal situation for tailored information about degree conferral.
 If you have any further questions not covered in these guides, please do get in touch by emailing firstname.lastname@example.org.